fruit/sfCacheTaggingPlugin/README.markdown

             ## CONFIGURATION EXPLAINED VERSION (for experts)
             #Cachetaggable:
             #  uniqueColumn: id               # you can customize unique column name (default is all table primary keys)
-            #  versionColumn: object_version  # you can customize version column name (default is "object_version")
             #  uniqueKeyFormat: '%s'          # you can customize key format (default is "%s")
             #
             #  # if you have more then 1 unique column, you could pass all of them